pyapp-kit/psygnal/README.md

 # Hi, from main thread.
 ```

-This one is called asynchronously
+This one is called asynchronously, and immediately returns to the caller.
+A `threading.Thread` object is returned.

 ```py
 thread = obj.value_changed.emit('friend', asynchronous=True)